ga4gh/refget/docs/seqcols/README.md

 - Set to `true` for local qualifiers (e.g., `collated: true`)
 - Included in the appropriate array for global qualifiers (e.g., listed in `ga4gh.inherent`)

-The `ga4gh.inherent` array MUST be specified, because an empty `inherent` array would result in an undefined level 0 digest algorithm.
+A non-empty `ga4gh.inherent` array MUST be provided, because an empty `inherent` array would result in an undefined level 0 digest algorithm.

 #### 4.7 Method of specifying attribute qualifiers